fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 We can divide the implementation into two parts: ingesting and retrieving data.

 1. Ingestion: The goal is to divide the local files into smaller chunks that fit into the LLM input size (context window).
 We also need to create [vector embeddings](https://www.pinecone.io/learn/vector-embeddings/) for each chunk.
 The vector embeddings allow us to find the most relevant chunks to help answer the question.
-Because chunking and embedding takes time, we want to do that only once, so we save the results in a [vector store](https://www.pinecone.io/learn/vector-database/) (database).
+Because chunking and embedding take time, we want to do that only once, so we save the results in a [vector store](https://www.pinecone.io/learn/vector-database/) (database).
 1. Retrieval: Given a user question, we use [similarity search](https://www.pinecone.io/learn/what-is-similarity-search/) to find the most relevant chunks (i.e. the pieces of the local files related to the question).
-Once we determined the most relevant chunks, we can use the LLM to answer the question.
+Once we determine the most relevant chunks, we can use the LLM to answer the question.
 To do so, we combine the user question with the relevant chunks and a prompt instructing the LLM to answer the question.

 These two steps are illustrated in the following diagram.